Answered By: Your Library Team Last Updated: Aug 28, 2018 Views: 110

-- Click on the clock icon and view the Ebook for a maximum of one hour only; OR
+- Click on the clock icon and view the ebook for a maximum of one hour only

-The most common problem is the PDF opening in a separate window in the foreground and displaying one page at a time.
+Another common problem is the PDF of the ebook opening in a separate window in the foreground, and displaying one page at a time.
 This can usually be solved by changing your browser settings to open PDFs with Adobe Acrobat within the browser window.

 - In Firefox go to Tools/Options/Application and then select Use Adobe Acrobat rather than Use Adobe Acrobat Reader DC (default).

 - Google Chrome has a built-in PDF viewer enabled by default.
 When you click a PDF link on the web, the file opens directly in your browser window.
 The following controls are then available in the lower-right area of the browser window:

 Dawsonera allows you to download content to a PC, laptop or Apple/Android mobile device, but not to a Kindle or other proprietary ebook readers.